OussMeb/BreathCT/README.md

 - C8A increased RML by approximately `0.01449` on average relative to C7B.
 - `NLST_0006` EXP pseudo RML Dice against GT was only approximately `0.85558`.
 - C8B class reweighting improved the score but recovered only approximately `11.5%` of the oracle gap.
+- C10 measured a `0.004891658` mean-Dice penalty when the same validation cohort was switched from GT to pseudo anatomy.
+- The C10 training pilot reduced the RML pseudo-transport proxy to approximately `0.84891`, indicating that the segmentation/registration problem is harder outside the validation cohort.

-## 11.3 Registration/regularization remains a secondary bottleneck
+## 12.3 Registration/regularization remains a secondary bottleneck

 C8A did not reach a mean of 0.988 even with GT labels.